 One of the oldest procedures for treating the signs of aging and rejuvenating the skin, chemical peels vary in strength and intensity.
-At the Hilger Face Center in Minneapolis, MN, the mildest, most superficial chemical peels are performed by an aesthetician.
-Deeper, surgical chemical peels are performed by either Dr. Hilger or Dr. Lyford-Pike.
+At the Hilger Face Center in Minneapolis, MN, surgical chemical peels are performed by our doctors.
 All types of peels are well-established procedures and our surgeons and aestheticians have years of experience performing them.

 CHEMICAL PEELS AND CHEMICAL RESURFACING